adaltas/node-each/doc/index.md

 The following functions are available:

+-   `write`
+    Add array elements or key/value pairs to the iteration.
 -   `parallel`
     The second argument is optional and indicate wether or not you want the iteration to run in `sequential`, `parallel` or `concurrent` mode.
 See below